peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

 The general requirements for the implementation of Status Assertion are listed in this section.
 The Status Assertion:

+- notifies the Holder about the status of their Digital Credential, because the Holder MUST be informed by the Issuers of any changes in the status of their Digital Credentials.
 - SHOULD be presented in conjunction with the Digital Credential.
 - MUST include information that links it to the referenced Digital Credential;